feihong/office-setup/windows-10.md

 Some programs, e.g. VLC and SpiderOak ONE, will have icons or text that are too small because they are not DPI-aware.
 You'll have to [make some changes](dpi-aware.md) to inform the operating system that they are not DPI-aware.

+To enable Chinese support, open the Language control panel and click `Add a language`.
+Switch between input methods using Windows+Space.

 ## Sources

 - [Installing Chocolatey](https://chocolatey.org/install)